bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/placeholder.md

 ### Placeholder Buttons

-You can easily render a placeholder that has the button styling by using `b-placeholder-button`.
+You can easily render a placeholder that has the button styling by using `BPlaceholderButton`.

 <HighlightCard>
   <BPlaceholderButton cols="3" />